benhvt/VALIDICLUST/README.md

 # Example

-To illustrate our proposed method, we use [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/) dataset available in the `palmerpenguins` package.
-To ensure the absence of truly separated group of observations, we subset onlye female penguins from the Adelie species, resulting 73 observations.
-On this datan we apply hierarchical clustering (on euclidean distances with Ward linkage) to build 2 clusters.
-In this negative control dataset, we know the true *i.e* the absence of separated group of observation.
-We therefor apply our 3 tests on each of the 4 numerical measurements to test a separation of the two clusters and we compare the resulting p-values with the classical t-test p-values.
+To illustrate our proposed method, we use the [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/) dataset from the `palmerpenguins` package.
+To ensure that there are no truly separate groups of observations, we selected only the female penguins of the Adelie species, yielding 73 observations.
+On this dataset, we apply hierarchical clustering (on Euclidean distances with Ward linkage) to build 2 clusters.
+In this negative control dataset, we know the true, i.e., the non-existing separated group of observations.
+We therefore apply our 3 tests to each of the 4 numerical measurements to test for separation of the 2 clusters, and compare the resulting p-values to the p-values of the classical t-test.

 ``` r
 data("penguins")